-NHS Board Service Outline and Governance Checklist - Xtandi® (Enzalutamide)
+Service Pack - Xtandi® (Enzalutamide)

-General Information BRAND NAME XTANDI® APPROVED NAME ENZALUTAMIDE MANUFACTURER NAME ASTELLAS PHARMA LTD INDICATION THIS PROPOSAL RELATES TO The treatment of adult men with metastatic castration-resistant prostate cancer who are asymptomatic or mildly symptomatic after failure of androgen deprivation therapy in whom chemotherapy is not yet clinically indicated The treatment of adult men with metastatic castration-resistant prostate cancer whose disease has progressed on or after docetaxel therapy Both are licensed indications COSTS OF TREATMENT £2734.67 for 112 tablets (4 week course) ACQUISTION PARITY Astellas will supply to community pharmacy Enzalutamide held on PSD database.
-Confirmed by Don Page (PSD) Enzalutamide flagged as zero discount (ZD) on eVadis to ensure correct payment.
-Confirmed by Don Page (PSD).
-BARRIERS TO COMMUNITY ACQUISTION Astellas use Alliance as their sole provider for procurement for enzalutamide.
-Terms will be as for any other drug procured through this route.
-Pharmacies must register with Astellas via telephone initially but can then order directly through Alliance.
-MEDICINE FORMULATION AND ROUTE OF ADMINISTRATION Soft capsule - oral EQUIPMENT AND ANCILLARIES N/A DOSING INFORMATION The recommended dose is 160 mg enzalutamide (four 40 mg capsules) as a single oral daily dose.
-The capsules should be swallowed whole with water, and can be taken with or without food.
+General Information eneral Information BRAND NAME XTANDI® APPROVED NAME ENZALUTAMIDE MANUFACTURER NAME ASTELLAS PHARMA LTD INDICATION THIS PROPOSAL RELATES TO Licensed indications COSTS OF TREATMENT £2734.67 for 112 tablets (4 week course) ACQUISTION PARITY Astellas will supply to community pharmacy Enzalutamide (Xtandi ® ) has zero discount (ZD) status.
+MEDICINE SOURCING REQUIREMENTS All orders must be placed with the manufacturer (Astellas) directly by telephone or email.
+Astellas Customer Service can be contacted on 0203 379 8721 or email ukcustomerservices@astellas.com.
+If problems in accessing the medicine via this supply route cannot be resolved through direct dialogue with Astellas, contact the Health Board.
+Do not purchase from any other supply route without the approval of the Health Board.
+MEDICINE FORMULATION AND ROUTE OF ADMINISTRATION Tablets EQUIPMENT AND ANCILLARIES N/A DOSING INFORMATION The recommended dose is 160 mg enzalutamide (four 40 mg film- coated tablets or two 80 mg film-coated tablets) as a single oral daily dose.
+The tablets should be swallowed whole with water, and can be taken with or without food.
 Treatment is continued until progression or unacceptable toxicity.